-Perhaps you’re much like I was a little over a year ago, oblivious to the fact that a ski hill even existed in the Quinte area.
+Perhaps you’re much like I was a couple of years ago, oblivious to the fact that a ski hill even existed in the Quinte area.
 I remember driving east along the 401 back to Kingston after a visit home to my family, when I cruised past one of the iconic blue tourism signs with ‘Batawa Ski Hill’ in that classic white Highway Gothic font.

 I didn’t think much of it since I don’t really ski–anyone who knows me knows that I’m more likely to partake in the après portion of the day.
 What I’ve discovered since working in the Bay of Quinte is that the ski hill is a beloved part of this community.